zephyrproject-rtos/zephyr/doc/reference/networking/coap.rst

 for communication and pass the buffer to the library for parsing and other purposes.
 The library itself doesn't create any sockets for users.

-On top of CoAP, Zephyr has support for LWM2M “Lightweight Machine 2 Machine” protocol, a simple, low-cost remote management and service enablement mechanism.
+On top of CoAP, Zephyr has support for LWM2M "Lightweight Machine 2 Machine" protocol, a simple, low-cost remote management and service enablement mechanism.
 See :ref:`lwm2m_interface` for more information.